mtxslv/ml-course-EEC2318/on-feature-engineering.md

 # Intro

-Believe it or not, but having the right features given a bigger performance boost than clever algorithmic techniques (SotA models with bad set of features sucks, basically).
+Believe it or not, but having the right features gives a bigger performance boost than clever algorithmic techniques (SotA models with bad set of features sucks anyway).
 It is not surprise, then, that ML engineering/data science tasks revolve around coming up with useful features.
 Actually, there is a proper name for it: feature engineering.

 Even though we have deep learning (or feature learning) capable of learning representation automatically, it is not like all features can be automated.
 Moreover, current production ML applications aren't DL at all: sometimes we need subject matter expertise to craft features for our systems to be useful.